 What tax rates apply to your company?

-Interestingly, although the personal tax year runs from 6th April – 5th April each year, the CT tax year runs from 1st April until 31st March each year.
-This so-called ‘fiscal year’ is different from your company’s accounting period, which will typically start in the month when your company was first incorporated.
+This so-called ‘fiscal year’ differs from your company’s accounting period, which typically starts in the month your company was first incorporated.

 How to account for Corporation Tax

-Your company’s accounting period is likely to span two ‘fiscal years’ (see above).
-So, if different tax rates apply between each year, (e.g. 21% in Year 1 and 20% in Year 2) your CT liability will be apportioned using each rate, according to the number of days your accounting period spans each fiscal year.
+Your company’s accounting period likely spans two fiscal years (see above).
+So, if different tax rates apply between each year (e.g., 21% in Year 1 and 20% in Year 2), your CT liability will be apportioned using each rate, according to the number of days your accounting period spans each fiscal year.

 Filing and payment deadlines